strategineer/personal-website/content/books/2022-01-20/index.md

 I don't know how to end this.

-Let's metaphorically jump off this 🌉 together.
+Let's metaphorically jump off this bridge together.

 i like book